a-yiorgos/cellular_automata_library/README.md

 > python3 setup.py install
 ```

-That's it you already you have install it.
+That's it; you have already installed it.

 ## What can I do?

-Let's start with a simple and famous example - cellular automata,
+Let's start with a simple and famous example of cellular automata,
 the [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-  Show go to favorite Python IDE or directly to Python repl and copy the follow piece of code,
+  So go to your favorite Python IDE or directly to the Python repl and copy the follow piece of code,

 ```python
 from cellular_automata.cellular_automata import cellular_automata as ca